 Contact the church office to get a hold of Ann Buebel for more information

-The mission of the St. Francis Xavier choir ministry is to enrich, inspire, comfort and motivate the worshiping community through sacred songs as an expression of faith, spirituality and devotion and lead the congregation in the participation of the Mass.
+The mission of the St. Francis Xavier choir ministry is to enrich, inspire, comfort and motivate the worshiping community through sacred songs as an expression of faith, spirituality and devotion and lead the congregation in musical participation during the Holy Mass.

 - Choir membership is open to anyone high school age or older.